Indoor Cactus Plant Care: A Beginner’s Growing Guide

 Fertilizer/Feeding

+“What is the best fertilizer for cactus and succulents?”
 I say, not too much or too often.
-2-3 times a year during the active growing season for those growing in pots is sufficient.
+2-3 times a year, during the active growing season (spring and summer, into early fall) for those growing in pots, is sufficient.

 I don’t repot my smaller cacti too often (maybe every 5 years or so) because they don’t need it.
-Unlike the larger cacti that grow outdoors here, their root systems are on the shallow side.
+Unlike larger cacti that grow outdoors here in Arizona, they have small root systems.
+I don’t go up more than one pot size unless the root system calls for bigger.

-More Cactus Goodness: A Guide To Cactus Soil Mix, Repotting Cactus: Planting Cactus In Pots, 15 Pots For Cactus, Cactus Arrangement DIY, Our Favorite Cactus Bowls, DIY Recipe For Cactus & Succulent Mix
+Related: Repotting Cactus: Planting Cactus In Pots, Cactus Arrangement DIY, DIY Recipe For Cactus & Succulent Mix

 Pruning